MdoubleDash/R-How-to-Ask/Readme.md

 **In short:**

-1. Include a minimal dataset, necessary to demonstrate the problem (either by copying and pasting it into your script or preferably by using the `dput()` function to generate an R code to recreate it).
+1. Provide a minimal dataset, necessary to demonstrate the problem (either by copying and pasting it into your script or preferably by using the dput() function to generate an R code to recreate it).
-2. Share the minimal runnable code necessary to reproduce the issue, which can be run on the given dataset.
+2. Share a minimal runnable code necessary to reproduce the issue, including the list of packages, which can be run on the given dataset.
-3. List the packages that are needed to run your code at the top of your script.
-4. Describe your desired output in a clear and concise manner.
+3. Describe your desired output in a clear and concise manner.er.

 Here is an example: